Have you ever heard of blood test results being contested in a DUI case?

 One of the most important pieces of evidence in a DUI case is the blood test result.
 Once a subject’s blood is drawn, the sample is put into police custody.
 The blood in evidence is tested for alcohol, and results are reported as evidence.

-Scottsdale Crime Lab: Blood Test Results Challenged
+Scottsdale PD Uses Blood Test Results in Court

 Information we have gathered so far and presented to various local and national experts yields a resounding “NO.”

-Even more disturbing, vials of blood evidence which are specifically labeled with vial numbers corresponding to a unique case were being mislabeled.
-Far too often, the analysts didn’t acknowledge these errors existed unless asked specifically about them in an interview or being cross-examined in court.
+Even more disturbing, vials of blood evidence that are specifically labeled with vial numbers corresponding to a unique case were being mislabeled.
+Far too often, the Scottsdale Crime Lab analysts didn’t acknowledge these errors existed unless asked specifically about them in an interview or being cross-examined in court.

 Hearings will continue in the Maricopa County Superior Court on April 16, 2013.
-The final ruling in this case may affect how forensic scientific evidence is handled in future cases.
-When convictions or judgments are made upon untrustworthy evidence, this seriously undermines confidence in the justice system, which is a concern not only for defendants charged with a crime, but for all citizens.
+The final ruling, in this case, may affect how forensic scientific evidence is handled in future cases.
+When convictions or judgments are made upon untrustworthy evidence, this seriously undermines confidence in the justice system, which is a concern not only for defendants charged with a crime but for all citizens.

 Links to further reading: